-Keep Tahoe 450 nm - Measuring Lake Tahoe's "Blueness"
+Keep Tahoe 450 nm - Modeling Lake Tahoe's "Blueness"

-Lake Tahoe's deep cobalt blue color is of great ecological and economic value and a focus for lake management strategies of the region.
-While water clarity has been scrutinized and routinely measured for more than five decades, the blueness of the lake had never been quantified scientifically, until 2014.
-In collaboration with NASA-JPL and the Université Laval, Québec, Canada, TERC has developed the blue water index (Bw) to quantify Lake Tahoe's blueness.
-This objective measurement of water color enables us to conduct continuous monitoring of Lake Tahoe's color as well as the color of other oligotrophic lake waters.
+Lake Tahoe's deep cobalt blue color is of great ecological and economic value, and a focus for lake management strategies of the region.
+While water clarity has been scrutinized and routinely measured for more than five decades, the blueness of the lake has never been quantified scientifically, until recently.
+In collaboration with NASA-JPL and the Université Laval, Québec, Canada, TERC has developed the blue water index (B_W) to quantitatively express Lake Tahoe's blueness.
+This objective measurement of watercolor enables us to conduct continuous monitoring of Lake Tahoe's color as well as the color of other oligotrophic lake waters.